-I just returned from a quick trip to NY for a concert, and I say quick because it was just 24 hours all together.
+I just returned from a quick trip to NY for a concert, and I say quickly because it was just 24 hours all together.
 But it was a great experience – Madison Square Garden, Central Park and of course Time Square.

 Earlier this year, I made the commitment to myself that this year would be about experiences because I don’t want to wait until I am old.

-I don’t want to wait until I perhaps physically can’t do the things I love to do and then say to myself “I should have done this or that”.
+I don’t want to wait until I perhaps physically can’t-do the things I love to do and then say to myself “I should have done this or that”.

 Nope, this isn’t how I envisioned living my life.